julianschuh/statusboard/README.md

 end
 ```

 and run `ruby statusboard.rb`.
-A webserver that serves the widget will automatically be started on port 8080.
+A webserver which serves the widget will automatically be started on port 8080.
 In your Status Board App, add a graph widget and set the URL to `your.ip:8080/widget/yequalsx`.
-The app should now display the graph.
+A graph widget containing the plot of the mathematical function `f(x) = x` will be displayed.

 For further and more complex examples take a look at the `examples` directory.

 ## DSL
-The statusboard gem makes use of a simple, expressive DSL which is used to configure and feed the widgets.
-The statements of the DSL are explained in the following paragraph.
+The statusboard gem features a simple and expressive DSL which is used to configure and feed the widgets with data.
+Supported statements of the DSL are explained in the following paragraphs.

 ### widget
 The **widget** statement is used to define a new widget with a specified _name_ and _type_.
 The widgets name is used as the identifier of the widget and hence has to be unique.
 A block must be specified with further DSL statements which describe the widget and its contents.